Asiana Treks and Tours

 • Medical kits along the trek and hot airbags are available in winter

-Notes: Please be aware that the itinerary may change due to weather or other factors, and we'll adjust it accordingly for the group's safety and enjoyment.
-We look forward to guiding you through the stunning landscapes of the Annapurna region and ensuring a memorable trekking experience.
+Notes: Please be aware that the itinerary may change due to weather or other unforeseen factors, and we'll adjust it accordingly to ensure the group's safety and enjoyment.
+We look forward to guiding you through the stunning landscapes of the Annapurna region and providing a memorable trekking experience.

 Trek Booking:

-Asiana Treks and Tours is the best and most trusted trek and tour company operator authorized by the Nepal government.
-We require a 10% advance payment to book your trip, and you'll need to send us a copy of your passport, photos, travel insurance, and flight details as soon as you book a tour with us.
-You can use bank transfer, or any other way like Western Union, or online via our website, which is easy.
+Asiana Treks and Tours is the best and most trusted trek and tour company, authorised by the Nepalese government.
+We require a 10% advance payment to secure your trip booking.
+Please send us a copy of your passport, photos, travel insurance details, and flight information as soon as you book a tour with us.
+You can use a bank transfer or any other method, such as Western Union, or pay online via our website, which is a convenient option.
 The remaining trip cost can be paid upon arrival in Nepal.
-We offer last-minute bookings, but changes may occur due to circumstances like bad weather.
+We offer last-minute bookings, but please note that changes may occur due to unforeseen circumstances, such as adverse weather conditions.

-Transportation for Annapurna Base Camp Trekking:
+Transportation mode Annapurna Base Camp Trekking:

 Trekking Start: